Updated October 2021

 The Marine Corps Air Station (MCAS) has constructed one of the most sophisticated microgrids in the country, helping meet the military’s paramount need for critical power resilience.
 The microgrid combines numerous energy sources along with battery storage, including 1.3 MW solar PV capacity, EV charging station control, 3 MW energy storage, and 390 kW building level energy storage.

-Solar + storage can be integrated into a community’s Solarize campaigns, which are group purchase programs that allow for solar energy installations at discounted rates.
+Solar-plus-storage can be integrated into a community’s Solarize campaigns, which are group purchase programs that allow for solar energy installations at discounted rates.
 More information on Solarize campaigns can be found in the Market Development and Finance section of this toolkit.
 When designing a Solarize campaign, a community can request battery storage installation options while soliciting proposals from installers.
-Other considerations for a group purchase solar + storage campaign include drafting a statement as part of the RFP as to why the community is including storage in the RFP; adjusting the qualifications of the installer as some installers do not offer storage services; and considering the costs associated with storage installation.
+Other considerations for a group purchase solar-plus-storage campaign include drafting a statement as part of the RFP as to why the community is including storage in the RFP; adjusting the qualifications of the installer as some installers do not offer storage services; and considering the costs associated with storage installation.

 More information can be found in the Community Solar section of this toolkit.
 Additional information is provided in the SolSmart Issue Brief, Expanding Consumer Participation Through Community Solar.

-The following are two examples of communities that have implemented solar + storage solutions to support their resilience strategies.
+The following are two examples of communities that have implemented solar-plus-storage solutions to support their resilience strategies.

 In 2003, the Hartley Nature Center in Duluth, Minnesota installed one of the first solar PV systems in Minnesota.
 Thirteen years later, the inverters in the system were beginning to fail, and the nonprofit organization that managed the facility was seeking energy efficiency upgrades.
 To ensure the Hartley Nature Center would continue its role as a renewable energy pioneer, they explored ways to include energy storage as part of the retrofit construction project.
 The energy storage system would cut energy costs, provide educational opportunities, and enable the center to serve as an emergency shelter site.
 In 2016, the city of Duluth suffered its first week-long power outage in over a decade due to a severe thunderstorm with high winds, reaffirming the importance of an energy system built for resilience.